 FIRST CAUSE OF ACTION Violations of California's Consumer Legal Remedies Act Cal.
 Civ.
-Code § 1750, et seq. (against Lambda)
+Code § 1750, et seq.

-- 96. Mr. Kernan hereby reincorporates the allegations in the foregoing paragraphs as though fully set forth herein. - 97.
+- 104. Ms. Nguyen hereby reincorporates the allegations in the foregoing paragraphs as though fully set forth herein. - 105.
 The CLRA makes unlawful "unfair methods of competition and unfair or deceptive acts or practices undertaken by any person in a transaction intended to result or that results in the sale or lease of goods or services to any consumer."
 Cal.
 Civ.
-Code § 1770(a). - 98.
-The CLRA covers transactions involving the sale of services-such as education-to consumers. - 99.
-Mr. Kernan is a "consumer" within the meaning of Section 1761(d) of the CLRA, and he engaged in "transactions" within the meaning of sections 1761(e) and 1770 of the CLRA. - 100.
-The CLRA enumerates numerous unlawful acts or practices, including: - a) "Misrepresenting the source, sponsorship, approval, or certification of goods or services."
+Code § 1770(a). - 106.
+The CLRA covers transactions involving the sale of services-such as education-to consumers. - 107.
+Ms. Nguyen is a "consumer" within the meaning of Section 1761(d) of the CLRA, and she engaged in "transactions" within the meaning of sections 1761(e) and 1770 of the CLRA. - 108.
+The CLRA enumerates numerous unlawful acts or practices, including:

+- a) "Misrepresenting the source, sponsorship, approval, or certification of goods or services."
 Cal.
 Civ.
-Code § 1770(a)(2). - b) "Representing that goods or services have sponsorship, approval, characteristics, ingredients, uses, benefits, or quantities that they do not have or that a person has a sponsorship, approval, status,

-- affiliation, or connection that the person does not have."
+Code § 1770(a)(2). - b) "Representing that goods or services have sponsorship, approval, characteristics, ingredients, uses, benefits, or quantities that they do not have or that a person has a sponsorship, approval, status, affiliation, or connection that the person does not have."
 Id. § 1770(a)(5). - c) "Representing that goods or services are of a particular standard, quality, or grade" when they are not.
 Id. § 1770(a)(7). - d) "Advertising goods or services with intent not to sell them as advertised."
-Id. § 1770(a)(9). - 101.
-In violation of these provisions, Lambda misrepresented to the public, prospective students, and current students, including Mr. Kernan, at least the following: (i) its job placement rates; (ii) that it only got paid after students found employment; and (iii) that it was allowed to operate and enroll students. - 102.
-Mr. Kernan brings his claim under the CLRA for injunctive relief, namely, to cancel his ISA and for restitution of payments made.
+Id. § 1770(a)(9). - 109.
+In violation of these provisions, Lambda misrepresented to the public, prospective students, and current students, including Ms. Nguyen at least the following: (i) its job placement rates; (ii) that it only got paid after students found employment; and (iii) that it was allowed to operate and enroll students. - 110.
+Ms. Nguyen brings her claim under the CLRA for injunctive relief, namely to cancel her ISA and for restitution of payments made.

 SECOND CAUSE OF ACTION Violations of California's Unfair Competition Law Cal.
-Bus. & Prof. Code §§ 17200, et seq. (against Lambda)
+Bus. & Prof. Code §§ 17200, et seq.

-- 103. Mr. Kernan hereby reincorporates the allegations in the foregoing paragraphs as though fully set forth herein. - 104.
-Lambda has engaged in business acts or practices that constitute unfair competition as defined in the UCL, in that such business acts and practices are unlawful, unfair, and fraudulent within the meaning of that statute. - 105.
+- 111. Ms. Nguyen hereby reincorporates the allegations in the foregoing paragraphs as though fully set forth herein. - 112.
+Lambda has engaged in business acts or practices that constitute unfair competition as defined in the UCL, in that such business acts and practices are unlawful, unfair, and fraudulent within the meaning of that statute. - 113.
 The business acts and practices include:

-- a) publishing and/or providing the public, prospective students, and current students, including Mr. Kernan, with false, misleading, unreliable, and/or inaccurate job placement rate information; - b) omitting material facts from statements to the public, prospective students, and current students, including Mr. Kernan, related to job placement rates; - c) misrepresenting and concealing to the public, prospective students, and current students, including Mr. Kernan, the true nature of Lambda's financial interest in students' success, including by continuing to represent that Lambda only got paid after students did; - d) conducting business without BPPE approval and in violation of multiple BPPE orders requiring it to cease operations; - e) knowingly operating a private postsecondary institution without approval to do so; - f) failing to execute an enrollment agreement with Mr. Kernan or, if they did, executing it in violation California law; - concealing from the public, prospective students, and current students, including Mr. Kernan, that in March and July of 2019, the BPPE ordered Lambda to cease operations, stop enrolling students, cease all instructional services, and submit a closure plan, and misrepresenting, concealing, and omitting material facts related to those BPPE orders, including representing that they were stayed when they were not.
+- a) publishing and/or providing the public, prospective students, and current students, including Ms. Nguyen, with false, misleading, unreliable, and/or inaccurate job placement rate information; - b) omitting material facts from statements to the public, prospective students, and current students, including Ms. Nguyen, related to job placement rates; - c) misrepresenting and concealing to the public, prospective students, and current students, including Ms. Nguyen, the true nature of Lambda's financial interest in students' success, including by continuing to represent that Lambda only got paid after students did; - d) conducting business without BPPE approval and in violation of multiple BPPE orders requiring it to cease operations; - e) knowingly operating a private postsecondary institution without approval to do so; - f) failing to execute an enrollment agreement with Ms. Nguyen or, if they did, executing it in violation California law; - g) concealing from the public, prospective students, and current students, including Ms. Nguyen, that in March and July of 2019, the BPPE ordered Lambda to cease operations, stop enrolling students, cease all instructional services, and submit a closure plan, and misrepresenting, concealing, and omitting material facts related to those BPPE orders, including representing that they were stayed when they were not.